For Index of Brides, CLICK

 gowned, Miss Luella Hall being in pink brocaded satin with bodice of shadow

-lace and rhinestone trimming, and Miss Dorothy Walker in Natier blue crepe,
+lace and rhinestone trimming, and Miss Dorothy Walker in Natier

-also with shadow lace bodice.
-The
+blue crepe, also with shadow lace bodice.

-nothing could have been more effective.
+wore, nothing could have been more effective.

-The bridesmaids received vanity cases of Cloissonne from the
+The bridesmaids received vanity cases of Cloissonne

-groom.
-The bride was given away by her
+from the groom.
+The bride was given

-father and Mr. Ernest Wigle, of Walkerville was groomsman.
+away by her father and Mr. Ernest Wigle, of Walkerville was groomsman.
 The ushers were Dr. Garnett Greer, of

 Peterboro’, Mr. Hubert Ryan, Kingston, Mr. Henry Lovell, Toronto, and Mr.